Aditya-Deshmukh785/FitFreakApp/README.md

 ## 📌 About the Project

-FitFreak started as a vision during the COVID-19 lockdown, when our creator — a certified gym trainer — noticed the need for digital fitness solutions.
+FitFreak started as a vision during the COVID-19 lockdown, when our creator  noticed the need for digital fitness solutions.
 With over 5 years of offline experience and a successful gym in Yavatmal, Maharashtra, FitFreak was born to bring that same transformation online.

 This platform guides users through a journey of fitness by offering personalized plans, BMI tracking, diet charts, and an admin dashboard for backend data access.